henry-stann/bluetooth-le-android-hm10/README.md

  - Invalidate Cache and Restart (a menu option)
  - Sync Gradle with Project (probably on the toolbar)
- - delete the build folder/ and .gradle/ (NOT gradle/!) folder while running Android IDE and re-build
+ - delete the folders build/ and .gradle/ (NOT gradle/!) folder while running Android IDE and re-build
  - Clean project (menu item)